Hollywood, Maryland: History

 Hollywood is home to distinctive landmarks such as the congregation of St. John Francis Regis Catholic Church, which was founded in 1690.
 The area also includes the nationally renowned Sotterley Plantation on the banks of the Patuxent River.
 Sotterley was founded in 1703 by James Bowles, a wealthy planter, eventually changing hands to former Maryland Governor George Plater and through the 20th century to Louisa Satterlee (daughter of J.P.
 Morgan) and her husband.
 The town is also home to a recently demolished manor house, Resurrection Manor, which was thought to have been built in 1640 by Thomas Cornwalleys, the grandfather of the General Lord Cornwallis who surrendered to George Washington at the Battle of Yorktown during the American Revolutionary War.

+On December 24 1947, Fulton Lewis Jr. broadcast his nightly Mutual Broadcasting System program as a Christmas special from a small church in Hollywood, hosted by his daughter Betsy Lewis, while Lewis Jr. himself accompanied her narration on the organ.
+The broadcast was so well received that it was re-broadcast by transcription the following night on Christmas.
+The transcription disc for this broadcast is housed at American University in the John R. Hickman Collection.

 Economy

 The contemporary community of Hollywood now serves as a small rural community with extensive farms that produce soybean, corn, hay, grains, wheats, and formerly tobacco.
 It currently hosts an industrial park where corporations such as Northrop Grumman have branch offices.
 There is a training/conference center for engineers attached to the nearby Patuxent River Naval Air Station.
 Numerous roads lead to the shore of the Patuxent River.
 Hollywood is not an incorporated town, residing under the direct authority of the St. Mary's County Commissioners.